${desc_content} ${desc_content} Protest Monitoring: Reroute in Time | Region Alert

 Protests shut down logistics routes in minutes.
 Real-time local-language monitoring detects unrest and enables rerouting before roadblocks hit.

-Posted: January 2026 · 11 min read · By Sean, Region Alert Founder
+Posted: March 8, 2026 · 11 min read · By Sean, Region Alert Founder

 Tbilisi's Rustaveli Avenue protests blocked a primary logistics corridor for over 400 days.
 Drivers caught inside the cordon sat stranded for hours in a hostile environment.
 A peaceful gathering can transform into a total transportation shutdown in minutes, and logistics operators who lack real-time protest monitoring pay the price in delays, damaged cargo, and endangered personnel.

-How Protests Disrupt Supply Chains
+How Do Protests Disrupt Supply Chains?

 Protests hit logistics operations through multiple vectors: